syntasso/workshop/enhancing-a-promise/README.md

 Now that the new image is built and available in our platform cluster, we can update the Promise to use the new image.
 For that, open the `postgres-promise.yaml` and update the `xaasRequestPipeline` to use the `kratix-workshop/postgres-request-pipeline:dev` instead of the `syntasso/postgres-request-pipeline`.

 <details>
-  <summary>Click here to see the resulting xaasRequestPipeline section which should be indented under `spec` in the Promise yaml</summary>
+  <summary>👀&nbsp;&nbsp;Click here to see the resulting xaasRequestPipeline section which should be indented under `spec` in the Promise yaml</summary>

 ```yaml
 xaasRequestPipeline: